s-m-e/js-vs-ds/README.md

-# JavaScript versus Research Computing
+# JavaScript versus Data Science

-This short book is an introduction to modern JavaScript for anyone who uses computing in their research.
+This short book is an introduction to modern JavaScript for data scientists.
 The book and related software freely available under [open licences][license], and can be viewed on [the book's website][site].
 Questions, suggestions, and corrections are very welcome: